JerryFleming/PyDoc/library/io.rst

 types of I/O.  There are three main types of I/O: *text I/O*, *binary I/O* and *raw I/O*.
 These are generic categories, and various backing stores can be used for each of them.
-A concrete object belonging to any of these categories is called a :term:`file object`.
+A concrete object belonging to any of these categories is called a :term:`文件对象`.
 Other common terms are *stream* and *file-like object*.

 Independently of its category, each concrete stream object will also have